SustechSTA303/STA303-Assignment01/ZhangChi_12110821_assign1.md

 ###  Sensitivity

 1. The picture below shows the changes between testing output from noise input and testing output from original input, which are calculated by `loss_noise - loss_no_noise`and `acc_noise - acc_no_noise`.
 Even though all 3 loss functions have inconsistent performance in value, they have same expression that change of testing accuracy in SGD optimizer is always negative while in Adam optimizer it is always postive.

 	> To some degree, model in Adam optimizer have a excellent ability of generalization.

 ![S1](fig/S1.svg)

 2. To test the sensitivity of model, I compute changes of accuracy of loss function between noise and no-noise.
 So the bigger variation (the change of acc is smaller)  indicates the model is more sensitive to noise.
-Then, in this figure, we can distinguish that , in SGD optimizer`Cross Entropy Loss`is the most sensitive, then `Focal Loss(Gamma = 0.5)`, and `Focal Loss(Gamma = 2)`the last.
-While in Adam optimizer, the sensitivity  from high to low is `Focal Loss(Gamma = 0.5)`,`Cross Entropy Loss`,`Focal Loss(Gamma = 2)`.
+Then, in this figure, we can distinguish that , in SGD optimizer`Focal Loss(Gamma = 2)`is the most sensitive, then `Cross Entropy Loss`, and`Focal Loss(Gamma = 0.5)`the last.

 ![S2](fig/S2.svg)

 ## Summary